redisson/redisson/docs/configuration.md

 * `org.redisson.api.HostPortNatMapper`
 * `org.redisson.api.HostNatMapper`

-**nameMapper**

-Default value: no mapper

-Defines Name mapper which maps Redisson object name to a custom name.
-Applied to all Redisson objects.

-**commandMapper**

-Default value: no mapper

-Defines Command mapper, which maps Valkey or Redis command name to a custom name.
-Applied to all Valkey or Redis commands.

 ### Cluster YAML config format
 Below is a cluster configuration example in YAML format.
 All property names matched with `ClusterServersConfig` and `Config` object property names.